honeycombio/helm-charts/charts/refinery/README.md

 ## Upgrading

+### Upgrading from 1.3.1 or earlier

+`MaxBatchSize` is now configurable, set by default to its initially hardcoded value of 500.
+This value represents the number of events to include in a batch to be sent.

 ### Upgrading from 1.2.0 or earlier
 `PeerManagement` defaults are being set, including `NetworkIdentifierName: eth0`.
 This was necessary to ensure communications when DNS on K8s can be flaky at times (especially on startup).
 If you had set this before